As the COVID-19 virus continues to spread, newly developed vaccines show promise as new safety tools in the fight against the pandemic.

 a total lipid content of 1.93 mg (SM-102, polyethylene glycol [PEG] 2000 dimyristoyl glycerol [DMG], cholesterol, and 1,2-distearoyl-sn-glycero-3-phosphocholine [DSPC])

-This Pfizer and Moderna COVID-19 vaccine requires two (2) different inoculations separated by a few weeks.
-You must receive both injections for the vaccine to work.
+This Pfizer and Moderna COVID-19 vaccines require two (2) different inoculations separated by a few weeks.
+You must receive both injections for the vaccines to be fully effective.
 The second dose serves as a booster.
 Try to schedule your doses so that you will be around for the second dose.
 When you get your first dose, you will get a vaccination card to show you when to return for your second dose of the COVID-19 vaccine.

 Remember to bring your card when you return.

 Please allow for 30 to 45 minutes for your appointment.
 The actual injection takes only about 5 minutes.
 The screening process prior to receiving your vaccine will take several minutes.
 Medical teams will monitor each vaccine recipient for at least 15 minutes to observe any adverse reactions.